nsensfel/prolix-coding-style/README.md

 as long as what constitutes a level of indentation is consistent thorough the project.

+Indentations tabs, if used, should only be present between the start of a line and its first non-tab character.
+Use spaces to align content past that point.

 The only way to change the indentation level is to enter a *group* definition or leave a *group* definition.
 These may at most change the indentation level by one, and have to decrease the indentation level on exit if they incremented it